Ten day campervan trip around Iceland

 Stay at Mosskogar Camping

 Our journey has come to an end.
-This last and final day is perfect to spend exploring Reykjavik as Mosskógar campsite is located just outside of Reykjavik, and is a mere 15 minute drive from downtown.
-On tips what to do in Reykjavik, you can check out KuKu Campers guide to the nations capital.
+This last and final day is perfect to spend exploring Reykjavik as Mosskógar campsite is located just outside of Reykjavik, and is a mere 15-minute campervan drive from downtown.
+For tips on what to do in Reykjavik, you can check out KuKu Campers guide to the nations capital.